tufts-ml/fNIRS-mental-workload-classifiers/README.md

 conda env create -f environment.yml

 # Running experiments

+### Define the environment variable
+export YOUR_PATH="paths to this repo"
+(e.g., '/home/usr/fNIRS-mental-workload-classifiers', then YOUR_PATH = '/home/usr')

 Code for runing each experiment in the paper are located in their own folders:

 [SelectWindowSize](SelectWindowSize/): optimal window size experiments using Random Forest and Logistic Regression